usnistgov/xslt3-functions/directory-manifest/readme.md

 > $ ../path/to/xproc-x3f-manifest.sh

+#### Details

+A typical XML Calabash call might look like:

+> java -Xmx1024m -cp $CLASSPATH com.xmlcalabash.drivers.Main -omd=manifest.md -ohtml=manifest.html -odirlist=/dev/null /path/to/directory-manifest.xpl path=$HEREPATH

+`-o` flags indicating output ports for XML Calabash:

+- `md` - Markdown results
+- `html` HTML results
+- `dirlist` directory listing (for debugging)

+Additionally

+- `$CLASSPATH` includes the XML Calabash jar and a jar for logging as necessary
+- `$HEREPATH` is a path (as file: URI) to directory to be polled

 ### Under Maven

 This is simpler if you have Maven and don't wish to install or wire up for XML Calabash.
 Maven requires a JDK to run but encapsulates all the dependency management.

-`mvn-x3f-manifest.sh` - bash shell script
+`mvn-x3f-manifest.sh` - bash shell script, produces a Markdown file `manifest.md` in the current directory

-`mvn-x3f-manifest.bat` - Windows (Powershell) batch file
+`mvn-x3f-manifest.bat` - Windows (Powershell) batch file, ditto

+Inspect the scripts to see how the calls to Maven are constructed, including bindings for the XProc output ports noted.

-## Maintenance and extensibility
+## Architecture

 The XProc pipeline `directory-manifest.xpl` executes three steps:

-- Polls the provided directory path for file contents (file name list)
+- Polls the provided directory path for file contents to produce a file name list
-- Processes this poll through a filter, dispatching to each file of several known types
+- Processes this poll through an XSLT filter, dispatching to each file of several known types
   - Each file is parsed, processed and filtered
-  - An HTML file listing is emitted
+  - An HTML file listing is emitted, with poll results
-- The HTML report is passed through a Markdown filter to reduce it to Markdown (text-based) syntax
+- This HTML report is passed through another XSLT filter to reduce it to Markdown (text-based) syntax

 For any given subdirectory, a File Contents / Resource Manifest may be created by running this process and capturing the HTML or Markdown (final) results.

+### Maintenance and extensibility

 New capabilities in polling and reporting XML-based file types may be added by providing templates to the XSLT that implements the middle of these three processes: `directory-listing.xsl`.

 For more info, see the [manifest.md](manifest.md).

 Interestingly, note that  [directory-manifest.xpl](directory-manifest.xpl) is unable to open and inspect itself.

+### Further development

+The application of course leverages XML's transparency in an XML processing context, but it also aims to be lightweight, producing Markdown (suitable for further editing) rather than a 'smarter' more highly structured output -- and not working very hard at inferencing either.

+With some extension, the same approach could be used to produce metadata feeds or basically any directory-level metadata containing this info.
+Elaborations on the input side could take advantage of native documentation and literate-programming apparatus such as embedded XSD or XSLT documentation.